Lokmanya Tilak Terminus–Hazur Sahib Nanded Express

 Lokmanya Tilak Terminus–Hazur Sahib Nanded Express was an intercity train of the Indian Railways connecting Lokmanya Tilak Terminus Kurla in Maharashtra and Hazur Sahib Nanded of Maharashtra.
 It was being operated with 11011/11012 train numbers on a weekly basis.
 This now discontinued by South Central Railways.

 Service

-The 11011/Mumbai LTT–Hazur Sahib Nanded (Weekly) Express has an average speed of 44 km/hr and covers 728 km in 16 hrs 40 mins.
-11012/Hazur Sahib Nanded–Mumbai LTT Weekly Express has an average speed of 44 km/hr and covers 728 km in 17 hrs 15 mins.
+The 11011/Mumbai LTT–Hazur Sahib Nanded (Weekly) Express has an average speed of 44 km/h and covers 728 km in 16 hrs 40 mins.
+11012/Hazur Sahib Nanded–Mumbai LTT Weekly Express has an average speed of 44 km/h and covers 728 km in 17 hrs 15 mins.

-Max permissible speed is 110kmph from PUNE TO KWD. without halting (through) DAUND JN.
+The maximum permissible speed is 110 km/h from PUNE TO KWD. without halting (through) DAUND JN.

 Route and halts

 Coach composition

 The train consists of 22 LHB-type coaches: